MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/cordova/index.md

     ```

 3. When the build finishes, deploy it from the MobileFirst Operations Console using the **Actions → Deploy adapter** action.
 The adapter can be found in the **[adapter]/target** folder.

-* Alternatively, download [this prepared .adapter artifact](../javaAdapter.adapter) and deploy it from the MobileFirst Operations Console using the **Actions → Deploy adapter** action.

     ![Image of create an adapter](create-an-adapter.png)